tombomba/tombomba.github.io/_posts/2019-01-31-mcqueen-documentary-2018.md

 ---
+title: "The king of yob couture"
-title: "'McQueen' is an ordinary film about an extraordinary man"
+dek: "'McQueen' is an ordinary film about an extraordinary man"
 date: 2019-01-31 23:40 -0800
 image: default-opengraph.png
 media: